Top 6 Document Security Systems - Updated

 Top 6 Document Security Systems

 As mentioned, encryption is one of the ways to protect your documents and improve document security.
 Symantec makes that possible by protecting sensitive information.
-You can use Symantec to encrypt full drive, sector by sector, or encrypting flash-drives.
-In any case, this software is designed for people encrypting a large amount of documents.
+You can use Symantec to encrypt a full drive, sector by sector, or encrypting flash-drives.
+In any case, this software is designed for people encrypting a large number of documents.

-The downside of this document security system is that you cannot use on your mobile, or on Linux operating system.
+The downside of this document security system is that you cannot use it on your mobile, or on Linux operating system.
 Since mobile devices are becoming a large part of businesses, Symantec fails to deliver.
 Another complaint is that pop-ups appear almost all the time.

-With the software you can encrypt files directly from Windows explorer and then transfer them by email.
+With the software, you can encrypt files directly from Windows Explorer and then transfer them by email.
 Additionally, you can hide files in places such as sound files and pictures.

 Strengths of InvisibleSecrets include easy to use interface, effective, versatile, intuitive and adaptive software.
 On the flip side, the software is fairly expensive, much more than similar document security systems.
 Additionally, your trial lasts only 15 days, after which you have to pay for the full version.
 And if you choose to uninstall the software, you will still have files residue.
 After uninstalling, you have to manually remove several files.